-The Lewa Healthcare Programme runs three clinics in the neighbouring areas and also offers support to the newly-opened Ntirimiti clinic.
-Lewa's three clinics are the nearest health centres to thousands of people who otherwise would have no access to healthcare.
+The Lewa Healthcare Programme runs three clinics in the neighbouring areas and also offers support to Ntirimiti clinic.
+These clinics are the nearest health centres to thousands of people who otherwise would have no access to healthcare.

 The Lewa nurses carry out the diagnosis and treatment of commonly occurring diseases and health conditions in the area.
 On average, about 20,000 people visit the Lewa clinics each year.